 - Further Education accredited curriculum

-- minimum of two VCAL credits, one of which one is a Intermediate personal development VCAL unit
+- a minimum of two VCAL credits.
+One must be an Intermediate personal development VCAL unit

 - one literacy credit (at Certificate II level)